Why Small Businesses Fail: The Myth of “Great” Service

 - Pricing and cost issues (18%)

 - Lacked a business model (17%)

 At first glance, there appear to be many reasons businesses fold.
 But a further review of this list reveals a pattern.
 The common denominator lies in the number of customers acquired and the profit made on each.

 I will explore this theory in more detail.
 But first, there is an important business growth concept you should understand.

 This ONE THING Can Help You Avoid Business Failure

-With a brand strategy.
+That process is known as a brand strategy.

 Premium brands use time-tested strategies that have helped successful companies grow for decades.
-These work as well today as they ever have, maybe more.
+These work as well today as they ever have.

 To build a successful brand, you must find what works for you and leverage it to grow your business.